secdev/scapy/doc/scapy/advanced_usage.rst

 The ``PipeEngine`` class is the core class of the Pipetool system.
 It must be initialized and passed the list of all Sources.

-There are two ways of passing the sources:
+There are two ways of passing sources:

 - during initialization: ``p = PipeEngine(source1, source2, ...)``
 - using the ``add(source)`` method